MayurBhurle/Binary-Classification-using-ML-Ensemble-Methods/README.md

-This project was done as part of the IE506-Machine-Learning-Principles-and-Techniques course, under the guidance of Prof. P. Balamurugan, IEOR Dept., IIT Bombay.
+This project was done as part of the IE506-Machine-Learning-Principles-and-Techniques course (an Institute Elective Course), under the guidance of Prof. P. Balamurugan, IEOR Dept., IIT Bombay.

 **Description:**
 In this project I have implemented Locally Weighted Ensemble Algorithm for Binary Classification Task on text data.
 The Locally Weighted Ensemble Algorithm was implemented on the 20 Newsgroup dataset and achieved an accuracy of over 75% for 3 out of 6 cases.
 The algorithm was originally developed by Jing Gao, Wei Fan, Jing Jiang and Jiawei Han as described in the research paper "Knowledge transfer via multiple model local structure mapping, 2008".
 Please read the project report for detailed description and refer the ipynb file for the python code.
 The 6 different ipynb files represent 6 different experiments with the 20 newsgroup dataset.